apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/finding_links.md

 description: Learn what a link looks like in HTML and how to find and collect their URLs when web scraping using both DevTools and Node.js.
 menuWeight: 21.2
 paths:
-- crawling-basics/finding-links
+- web-scraping-for-beginners/crawling/finding-links
 ---

 # [](#find) Finding links

-There are many kinds of links on the internet, and we'll cover them in the advanced crawling course of the Academy.
+There are many kinds of links on the internet, and we'll cover them in the advanced courses of the Academy.
 For now, let's think of links as the <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a" target="_blank">HTML anchor elements</a> with `<a>` tags.
 A typical link looks like this:

 ```html
 <a href="https://example.com">This is a link to example.com</a>